vre-hub/vre-hub.github.io/docs/rucio.md

 ```console
 export RUCIO_CONFIG=/opt/rucio/etc/rucio.cfg
 ```
-If you use X509 verification, you will alo need the command:
+If you use X509 verification, you will also need the command:

 ```console
 voms-proxy-init --voms escape --cert .globus/usercert.pem --key .globus/userkey.pem